minvws/nl-kat-mula/docs/design.md

     }

     class Ranker {
+        <<abstract>>
         +AppContext ctx
         rank()
     }

+    class Dispatcher {
+        +AppContext ctx
+        +Scheduler scheduler
+        dispatch()
+        run()
+    }

+    class Listener {

+    }

-    App --> "many" Scheduler : Implements
+    App --|> "many" Scheduler : Implements
+    App --|> "many" Dispatcher : Has

-    Scheduler --> "1" PriorityQueue : Has
+    Scheduler --|> "1" PriorityQueue : Has
-    Scheduler --> "1" Ranker : Has
+    Scheduler --|> "1" Ranker : Has

-    PriorityQueue --> "many" Entry : Has
+    PriorityQueue --|> "many" Entry : Has

-    Entry --> "1" PrioritizedItem : Has
+    Entry --|> "1" PrioritizedItem : Has
 ```

-Following describes main components of the scheduler application:
+The following describes the main components of the scheduler application:

 * `App` - The main application class, which is responsible for starting the
   schedulers.
+It also contains the server, which is responsible for handling
+  the rest api requests.
+The `App` implements multiple `Scheduler` instances.
+  The `run()` method starts the schedulers, the listeners, the monitors,
+  the dispatchers, and the server in threads.
+The `run()` method is the main
+  thread of the application.

-* `Scheduler` - The main scheduler class, which is responsible for populating
+* `Scheduler` - And implementation of a `Scheduler` class is responsible for
+  populating the queue with tasks.
+Contains has a `PriorityQueue` and a
+  `Ranker`.
+The `run()` method starts the `populate_queue()` method, which
-  the queue with tasks.
+  fill up the queue with tasks.
+The `run()` method is run in a thread.

 * `PriorityQueue` - The queue class, which is responsible for storing the
   tasks.

-* `Ranker` - The ranker class, which is responsible for ranking the tasks.
+* `Ranker` - The ranker class, which is responsible for ranking the tasks,
+  and can be called from the `Scheduler` class in order to rank the tasks.

 * `Dispatcher` - The dispatcher class, which is responsible for dispatching
   the tasks.
+A `Dispatcher` has a `Scheduler` instance, which it will
+  reference on pop off tasks from to be executed.
+The `run()` method will
+  continuously dispatch tasks from the queue.
+The `run()` method is run in a
+  thread.

 * `Server` - The server class, which is responsible for handling the HTTP
   requests.